 Categories: Best OfCamp Tips

-No Cook Backpacking Meals | 10+ Easy No Cook Lunches
+No Cook Backpacking | 15+ Easy No Cook Backpacking Lunches

 Lunch on the trail should be easy, quick, and energy-dense.
 Eating a large meal in the afternoon can slow you down, so your strategy is to eat light and often by snacking during the day and having a light meal for lunch.
-These cold-water prep meals are packed in complex carbohydrates, are quick to make, and are incredibly delicious.
+These cold-water prep meals are packed with complex carbohydrates, are quick to make, and are incredibly delicious.

 Here are a few easy options –